Harvinder394/cash-apps-powerbi-dashboard/README.md

 - Implemented DAX measures for WoW and contribution analysis
 - Built drill-through and tooltips for enhanced user experience
 - Focused on storytelling through data visualization

+## ⚠️ Note
+This project uses sample/demo data for analytical purposes.